SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 | Name | Description
 |----------|:-------------:|
 | Stopping Time |
-| You can set whether Maguro can use the vent.
+| Use Vent | You can set whether Maguro can use the vent.
 -----------------------
 ## Mafia
 ### Imposter camp